modem-man-gmx/docker-samba-debian-playground/README.md

 # Samba Folder Sharing

+This image set up an SAMBA Server, alias SMB, alias CIFS, alias Windows File Sharing.
-This image allows you to easily share folders to the public using the SMB 2.x to newer protocol.
+It allows you to share folders of the host or this server to users using the SMB 2.x (or newer) protocol.
+Old 1.x protocols (NetBIOS-over-UDP on 137,138) are no longer supported.
+Printing is not yet supported.
+Printer driver files share is not yet supported.
+NetBIOS-over-TCP 139 is supported by may get removed.

 ## Usage